Little Flower Catholic High School for Girls | |

 Website | littleflowerhighschool.org |

-Little Flower school consists of roughly 700 girls and 7 boys.
+Little Flower High School consists of roughly 700 girls and 7 boys.
 The boys are a part of Little Flower's ESOL Program (English for Speakers of Other Languages).
 The school's Alma Mater is sung by the students at a number of different events throughout the school year, including dances, proms, and assemblies.